-Mr. Joseph Grosso, a director and officer of the Company, received share-based benefits of \$55,298 for the nine months ended September 30, 2014 (nine months ended September 30, 2013 - \$Nil).
+Mr. Joseph Grosso, a director and officer of the Company, received share-based benefits of \$Nil for the three months ended March 31, 2015 (three months ended March 31, 2014 - \$55,298).

 Oxbow International Marketing Corp. ("Oxbow") is a private company controlled by Mr. Joseph Grosso.
-For the three months ended September 30, 2014, Oxbow was paid \$31,250 (three months ended September 30, 2013 - \$31,250) for management consulting services.
-For the nine months ended September 30, 2014, Oxbow was paid \$93,750 (nine months ended September 30, 2013 - \$93,750) for management consulting services.
+For the three months ended March 31, 2015, Oxbow was paid \$31,250 (three months ended March 31, 2014 - \$31,250) for management consulting services.
 Amounts paid to Oxbow are classified as salaries and employee benefits in the consolidated statements of loss and comprehensive loss.
+See subsequent events for further information.